 When children reach the age of six, they begin to understand more abstract concepts in math and other subjects.

-The Large Bead Frame is one of the first Montessori Math materials that children will want to use when they are counting, adding, and subtracting.
+The Large Bead Frame is one of the first Montessori Math materials that children will want to use.
+This is for when they are counting, adding, and subtracting.
 It is also one of the most popular Montessori Math materials.

 Abacus is another name for the Small or Large Bead Frame, which can be used for both.